A horse being groomed with a curry brush for a healthy, gleaming coat.

 So, how do you clean those sensitive spots?
 For the face and legs, switch to a softer tool.
 A grooming mitt, a flexible curry with soft nubs, or a dedicated face brush works wonderfully.
 Use gentle, sweeping motions instead of vigorous circles around the eyes, muzzle, and down the legs.
 Taking the extra minute to switch brushes shows your horse you’re attentive to their comfort.
 It builds trust and ensures the entire grooming session is a positive experience.
 Finding the right tool for the job is part of providing the best care for your companion.

-Keep Your Curry Brush in Top Shape
+Making Your Curry Brush Last

 A good curry brush is an investment in your horse's health and happiness, and like any quality tool, it works best when you take care of it.
 A clean, well-maintained brush is more effective at removing dirt and stimulating the skin, and it will last you for years.
 Plus, keeping your grooming kit clean helps prevent the spread of skin issues.
 Making brush care a regular part of your routine is a simple habit that pays off in the long run, ensuring every grooming session is a positive experience for you and your horse.